Whitney Johns Looks Nearly Nude While Wearing A Plunging Latex Bodysuit In Latest Update

-Fitness model Whitney Johns stunned her 602,000 Instagram followers on Wednesday with a sultry snap that caused them to do a quick double-take to ensure she was not nude.
+Fitness model Whitney Johns stunned her 602,000 Instagram followers on Wednesday with a sultry snap that caused them to do a quick double-take to ensure she was not naked.
 She put her voluptuous cleavage and taut abdominal muscles front and center while wearing a vinyl ensemble featuring a pale, dusty rose shade that was similar to the tone of her skin.
 It took less than a day for the post to garner over 15,500 likes and hundreds of comments.

 Whitney credited the brand Blacklickorish Latex by custom designer Alyssa Norman for her unusual bodysuit, which fit as if she had been poured into it.
 The open, plunging neckline dipped nearly to her navel and exposed a tantalizing amount of her perfectly rounded breasts.